lifaon74/observables/README.md

 controller.abort(new Error('Promise cancelled'));
 ```

-Promises don't have any 'cancelled' state or a way to dispatch/handle it natively.
+Promises don't have any 'cancelled' state, or a way to dispatch/handle it natively.
 For this reason an AdvancedAbortController/AdvancedAbortSignal may be used and **MUST** be checked in every then/catch to avoid unnecessary work.

 ***AdvancedAbortController***